jema28/api-introduction/README.md

 ![](./poster-gallery/assets/examples-box.png)

 - Copy and paste this url into your browser and add your API key to the end (`http://www.omdbapi.com/?t=harry+potter&apiKey=<api-key>`).
 The result should be an object with title 'Harry Potter and the Deathly Hallows Part 2'.
-- Play around with the query (`t=harry+potter`) until you get a list of all Harry Potter films/games.
+- Play around with the query (`t=harry+potter`) until you get a list of all Harry Potter information.
 Hint: look at the parameters in the 'By Search' table.

 ![](./poster-gallery/assets/by-search-parameters.png)